Are Reverse Mortgages a Good Idea? What are the Advantages of a reverse mortgage?

 Currently the Home Equity Conversion Mortgage or HECM is the most popular reverse mortgage product.
 Private lenders issue the mortgages, and the Federal Housing Administration (FHA) insures them.
 The Federal Housing Administration or FHA is part of the Department of Housing and Urban Development (HUD) Office of Housing.
 Due to the lack of a monthly mortgage payment, you are at a reduced risk of foreclosure as compared to a conventional mortgage.

-If you take a line of credit on a reverse mortgage, there is also no risk of having the available line of credit withdrawn.
+Another advantage of a reverse mortgage occurs when you take a line of credit—there is no risk of having the available line of credit withdrawn.
 In comparison, typically for a home equity line of credit, a bank can choose to decrease the funds available in a line of credit at any time, which means that you may not have access to it when you really need it.

 You have flexibility with the plan for receiving your available funds.